thebustalab/thebustalab.github.io/integrated_bioanalytics/book/index.md

 ```
 2. Please create an account at and obtain an API key from https://pubmed.ncbi.nlm.nih.gov/ (Login > Account Settings > API Key Management)
 3. Please create an account at and obtain an API key from https://huggingface.co (Login > Settings > Access Tokens, then configure your access token/key to "Make calls to the serverless Inference API" and "Make calls to Inference Endpoints")
-4. Please create an account at and obtain an API key from https://biolm.ai/ (Login > Account > API Tokens)
-5. Please create an account (you may also need to create an NVIDIA cloud account if prompted) at and obtain an API key from https://build.nvidia.com/.
-(To get API key, go to: https://build.nvidia.com/meta/esm2-650m, switch "input" to python and click "Get API Key" > Generate Key)

 Keep your API keys (long sequences of numbers and letters, like a password) handy for use in these analyses.

 In the last chapter, we looked at models that use numerical data to understand the relationships between different aspects of a data set (inferential model use) and models that make predictions based on numerical data (predictive model use).
-In this chapter, we will explore a set of models called language models that transform non-numerical data (such as written text or protein sequences) into the numerical domain, enabling the non-numerical data to be analyzed using the  techniques we have already covered.
-Language models are algorithms that are trained on large amounts of text (or, in the case of protein language models, many sequences) and can perform a variety of tasks related to their training data.
+In this chapter, we will explore a set of models called language models that transform non-numerical data — such as written text — into the numerical domain, enabling that data to be analyzed using the techniques we have already covered.
+Language models are algorithms that are trained on large amounts of text and can perform a variety of tasks related to their training data.
 In particular, we will focus on embedding models, which convert language data into numerical data.
 An embedding is a numerical representation of data that captures its essential features in a lower-dimensional space or in a different domain.
 In the context of language models, embeddings transform text, such as words or sentences, into vectors of numbers, enabling machine learning models and other statistical methods to process and analyze the data more effectively.

 A basic form of an embedding model is a neural network called an autoencoder.
 Autoencoders consist of two main parts: an encoder and a decoder.
 The encoder takes the input data and compresses it into a lower-dimensional representation, called an embedding.
 The decoder then reconstructs the original input from this embedding, and the output from the decoder is compared against the original input.
 The model (the encoder and the decoder) are then iteratively optimized with the objective of minimizing a loss function that measures the difference between the original input and its reconstruction, resulting in an embedding model that creates meaningful embeddings that capture the important aspects of the original input.